JohnD-Axway/axway-open-docs/content/en/docs/apim_relnotes/20210330_apimgr_relnotes.md

 ### End of Support notices

-The following items are end of support (EOS) now:
+The following items are end of support (EOS):

 * API Gateway and API Manager [7.7 January 2020 update](/docs/apim_relnotes/20200130_apimgr_relnotes/).
 * Internet Explorer 11 and earlier versions are no longer supported.
 Microsoft Edge is recommended.